 The Invisible Forest was a guerrilla theatre concept that opened up an autonomous space around some of Lisbon's ancient surviving trees.
 One Olive tree in Santa Iria de Azóia, stands alone in a built-up urban area and is an incredible 2,850 years old (see photo below).

 The idea was to reclaim the area around each of the trees using performers dressed as faceless, hooded ninjas.
 These characters were both warrior-protectors and silent witnesses, who, by circling each tree, defined a new space in which various performances invited the audience (who were also asked to attend wearing a black hooded sweatshirt) to re-assess their perceptions and re-orientate themselves with the ancient tree as a new point of reference.
 And in this way, examine questions around the intrusion of dysfunctional hierarchies and extractive privatised economies into nature, into our communities and how these intervene in our personal relationships with each other and the world.

 Originally designed as a democratically co-created project, the guerilla theatre events combined elements of performance, electronic music, song, video, costume and visual art as well as documentary statements (in the form of recorded interviews with members of local communities) and poetic rituals and abstractions.

 Photos: Mark Angelo.
-Above, shows my 'Silent Witness' costume and banner designs for The Invisible Forest.
+Top of this page, shows my 'Silent Witness' costume and banner designs for The Invisible Forest.
 Below, the 2,850 year old Olive tree in Santa Iria de Azóia.
-Invisible Forest video teaser (at bottom of page) by Vera Marques.